From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks

-{\it Global bi-harmonic coupling.} As a further test of the reduction framework in a challenging setting with a richer coupling structure, we consider globally coupled oscillators with bi-harmonic interactions, $ F_{jk}\bigl(\phi_{k}(t-\tau)-\phi_{j}(t)\bigr) = \sum \limits_{q=1}^{2} K_q \sin\bigl(\phi_{k}(t-\tau)-\phi_{j}(t)-\alpha_q\bigr), $ where $K_q$ and $\alpha_q$ are the strength and phase shift of the $q$-th harmonic.
-The second-order reduction yields \eqref{eq:reduced-model-2} with the bi-harmonic coupling and is capable of capturing cyclops states \cite{munyayev2023cyclops} -- three-cluster generalized splay states composed of two coherent clusters and a solitary oscillator -- as well as their nonstationary breathing and switching variants \cite{bolotov2024breathing,bolotov2025heterogeneity}.
-In this regime, the delay-induced inertial term and the resulting two-dimensional intrinsic dynamics are essential: cyclops states are prevalent attractors in the delayed system and in the second-order model, yet remain essentially invisible to the first-order (one-dimensional) reduction, which fails to capture their nearly global basins of attraction.
-Figure~\ref{fig-3} illustrates that the second-order reduction faithfully reproduces not only stationary but also nonstationary cluster dynamics in the bi-harmonic case.
-For representative parameter sets, the reduced model tracks the time evolution of the order parameters $r_1$ and $r_2$, and the instantaneous phase configurations of stationary, breathing, and switching cyclops states with high accuracy, demonstrating that it accurately captures even strongly non-stationary cluster dynamics in the delayed bi-harmonic regime.
+{\it Global bi-harmonic coupling.} We finally consider global biharmonic coupling, $ F_{jk}\bigl(\phi_{k}(t-\tau)-\phi_{j}(t)\bigr) = \sum \limits_{q=1}^{2} K_q \sin\bigl({q\left(\phi_{k}(t-\tau)-\phi_{j}(t)\right)}-\alpha_q\bigr), $ where $K_q$ and $\alpha_q$ are the strength and phase shift of the $q$-th harmonic.
+The second-order reduction captures cyclops states \cite{munyayev2023cyclops} such as three-cluster generalized splay states with two coherent clusters and one solitary oscillator, and their nonstationary breathing and switching variants \cite{bolotov2024breathing,bolotov2025heterogeneity}. {These states are genuinely two-dimensional features of the inertial reduction and are not captured by the first-order phase-only model.} Figure~\ref{fig-3} shows that the second-order reduction accurately captures both stationary cyclops states and nonstationary breathing and switching dynamics, tracking the order parameters $r_1,r_2$ and the corresponding phase configurations.